Kosagoe Station: Platforms

-Adjacent stations

 History

 The station opened on 11 November 1924 as Kosagoemae Station (小佐越前駅).
 It was renamed Kosagoe on 6 July 1930.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Kosagoe Station becoming "TN-54".

 The platform received protection by the national government as a Registered Tangible Cultural Property in 2017.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 215 passengers daily (boarding passengers only).